 Signe Wilkinson is a Pulitzer prize winning Editorial Cartoonist for the Philadelphia Inquirer and a member at Germantown Monthly Meeting.

-Glenn Ellis is a wellness expert, and medical ethicist with a weekly WURD radio health program on wellness strategies and well-being.
+Glenn Ellis is a wellness expert and medical ethicist with a weekly WURD radio health program on wellness strategies and well-being.

-Max Muenke, a member at Lansdowne Monthly Meeting, will speak about efforts to address disparities in health care.
+Max Muenke, a member of Lansdowne Monthly Meeting, will speak about efforts to address disparities in health care.
 Dr. Muenke has directed medical genetics, first at CHOP/Penn, and later at NIH.
 His lab made seminal discoveries in normal and abnormal brain development in humans by identifying several genes important in craniofacial disorders.
 More recently, his lab has identified susceptibility loci for ADHD, with further research focused on predicting severity, treatment response, and long-term outcomes.